Feel like you are having a bad reaction to oral contraceptives? Or want more protection than just condoms? A hormone-releasing IUD could be for you.

-Yes – the Mirena IUD is 99% effective.
+Yes – the IUD we use is 99% effective.
 A core benefit of having an IUD instead of taking the pill is that it can stay in place for up to 5 years.
 This means that for 5 years, if you choose, you shouldn’t need to worry about needing to take a daily contraceptive.
 It also begins working immediately after insertion.
 However, usually within the first 24-48 hours there is a very small chance that your body will dislodge the device from your body.
-This can easily be fixed by your Doctor.
+This can easily be fixed by your doctor.

-Can anyone have the Mirena IUD?
+Can anyone have a hormone-releasing IUD?

 - Have had your children and want a hassle free contraceptive.

 - Spacing out your pregnancies and want a contraceptive that once removed won’t affect your fertility levels.

 - Suffer with heavy periods and want your menstrual bleeding to be reduced.

 - Be breastfeeding but want to be on a contraceptive.

 - Want a contraceptive that doesn’t affect your weight, mood or libido.